 In a police report filed by Abdelhamed, the mother of one was accused of assaulting her ex-boyfriend for his cellphone.

 The domestic abuse claims have been falsified.
 Enchinton, who spoke to In Touch about the following day, said that Mohamed and his cheating partner Yve had discussed their options since the beginning.
 They discussed a U-visa and how Mohamed might qualify for it in the event that Yve learned about his indiscretions.

-According to the US Citizenship and Immigration Services, a U visa "is reserved for victims of certain crimes who have suffered mental or physical abuse and are helpful to law enforcement or government officials in the investigation or prosecution of criminal activity."
+According to the U.S. Citizenship and Immigration Services states that a U Visa is reserved for victims of certain crimes, who have been abused mentally or physically or can help others. law-enforcement officials or government officials during the investigation or prosecution of criminal activity.”
+Citizenship and Immigration Services.

-Arellano's domestic violence charges were announced just one day after part 2 of the explosive season 9 tell-all, in which the Egypt native admitted to having an inappropriate online relationship with a woman.
+Arellano was charged with domestic violence one day after part 2 of his explosive Season 9 tell-all, where he admitted to having an inappropriate relationship online with a female.